GautamPenna/VCSAT/README.md

 This insures that the latest updates to the code are downloaded to your computer without overlap.

+Inside your own terminal window, make sure to install pandas, numpy, matplotlib and seaborne.

 ## (1) Downloading NCBI Viral Protein Genomes

 This step guides the user through choosing the coding regions of the virus of interest.
 If already done, please move on to step 2.